German Football League: Restrictions on foreign players

 As a sign of the strong influence of Americans in the game in Germany, upon formation of the Bundesliga in 1979, there was no restriction on how many foreigners a team could field.
 The only stipulation was, that every team had to field a minimum of three German nationals at any time.
 Soon, this changed, and the allowed number of foreigners on the field for a team at any given time, in this case specifically, Americans, was reduced to five.
-In the early years American players would simply be recruited from the - then plentiful - American military installations in Germany which in part helps explain the early dominance of Frankfurt (near Rhein-Main Air Base) and Ansbach (site of several US armed forces facilities).
-However, with the drawdown of US forces in the mid 1980's and the increase in talent and professionalism throughout the league, a more formalized mechanism was put in place to recruit and fly in former college football players to play in Germany for pay as well as room and board.
+In the early years American players would simply be recruited from the (then plentiful) American military installations in Germany which in part helps explain the early dominance of Frankfurt (near Rhein-Main Air Base) and Ansbach (site of several US armed forces facilities, Katterbach).

-In 1982, the number of American "imports" was reduced to four, in 1983 to three and, by 1986, only two were allowed on the field for a team at any given time.
+In 1982, the number of American "imports" was reduced to four, in 1983 to three and, by 1986 only two were allowed on the field for a team at any given time.

+However, with the drawdown of US forces after the fall of the Berlin Wall and the withdrawal of Russian forces from Germany in the 1990s, and the increase in talent and professionalism throughout the league, a more formalized mechanism was put in place to recruit and fly in former college football players to play in Germany for pay (salary) as well as room and board.

 In November 2010, a new Bundesspielordnung, the rule book of American football in Germany, was published.
 One major change was that the sport now placed citizens of European Union countries on equal footing with German nationals, meaning, restrictions on the number of these players per team on the field were now not in place anymore.
 However, the restrictions on non-EU nationals remained in place, unless those players could prove that they had spent at least three years playing for a youth team in the sport in Germany.
-This was an update in part mandated by the Bosman ruling (which established a precedent for association football but applies to all professional sports) and the rules on Freedom of movement for workers in the European Union.
+This was an update in part mandated by the 1995 Bosman ruling (which established a precedent for association football but applies to all professional sports) and the rules on Freedom of movement for workers in the European Union.